foxglove/schemas/schemas/README.md

 ## SceneEntity

-(Experimental, subject to change) A visual element in a 3D scene.
+A visual element in a 3D scene.
 An entity may be composed of multiple primitives which all share the same frame of reference.

 <table>
   <tr>